FAQ

 What is a rolling admission?

-I just received my acceptance letter.
+I have accepted my offer and paid my deposit.
 What do I do now?

-Begin gathering the required immunization records, apply for FAFSA, and consider living arrangements and transportation to and from the medical center and surround hospitals in the Greater Houston area.
-There will be instructions for submitting required documents after accepting your admission.
-Read your letter carefully noting the 14 calendar days an applicant has to accept the program’s offer of admission.
+Begin gathering the required immunization records, apply for FAFSA, and consider living arrangements and transportation to and from the medical center and surrounding hospitals in the Greater Houston area.
+Please refer to the UTHealth Houston General Information Catalog for immunization requirements and Student Health Services page for additional information.

 Can I work part-time while I am in the program?